United for Justice

 The Project's Beginnings

 A community collaboration began in the spirit of Black Lives Matter following George Floyd’s murder by police in 2020.
 The purpose of UNITED FOR JUSTICE is to act on issues of Social Justice.
 With a strong belief in building and caring for diverse communities, we have installations in four Media locations for those who want to reflect on social justice and peace-building.
-Plaques in each site honor Black people killed by police.
-United for Justice aims to build compassion for the families affected.
+Plaques in each site focused on themes of justice, inclusion, and social change.

 “It has been a privilege to bring together four distinct organizations in Media whose missions include working for justice in our community.
 To connect Media Providence Friends School faculty and students, under the care of two Friends Meetings, with Media Fellowship House has felt deeply rewarding,” writes Laura Taylor, who is one of the project organizers and served as a full-time guidance counselor at Media-Providence Friends School for over twenty years.